datatrail-jhu/02_googlecloud/manuscript/09_google_hangouts.md

 # Google Hangouts

-Google Hangouts is a communication platform by Google and includes tools such as video chat, instant messaging, and SMS.
-Google Hangouts is mostly famous for the video conferencing feature.
+Google Hangouts is a communication platform by Google and includes tools such as video chat, instant messaging, and text messaging (SMS).
+Google Hangouts is also famous for its video conferencing feature.
 You can video chat with up to 10 people at the same time and instant message a team of up to 150 people.
-Google has added features from its previous services Google Voice and Google Talk to Google Hangouts.
-Google Hangouts is a good alternative to Skype.
+Since Google has added features from its previous services Google Voice and Google Talk to Google Hangouts, Google Hangouts is a good alternative to Skype and a great platform for communicating with others.

-One of the nice features of Hangouts is that it syncs automatically across devices, i.e. you can start a Hangouts on your phone and continue your chat on another device such as your laptop.
+One of the nice features of Hangouts is that it syncs automatically across devices.
+This means you can start a Hangouts on your phone and continue your chat on another device, such as your laptop.

 ## How to start a video chat?